RygelD/rd_math/README.md

 # Matrix implementation notes:
-- Only 2 dimentional are supported
+- Only 2-D matrices are supported
 - APL-like matrix product is recursive